PerfLab-EXaCT/.github/profile/README.md

 A suite of distributed scientific workflows with a range of workload characteristics

 * [SEAK Suite](https://github.com/pnnl/seak):
 The SEAK Suite is a collection of constraining problems for common embedded computing challenges.
+A _constraining problem_ is a mission-centric and goal-oriented problem specification that separate problem-domain constraints from solution implementations so as to encourage creative solutions that meet goals but that may deviate from standard implementations.

 * [PERFECT Suite](https://github.com/pnnl/perfect):
 The PERFECT Suite consists of kernels and applications for evaluating tradeoffs between performance, power, and architecture within the domains of radar and image processing.